nimbella/docs/docs/deployer-spec.md

 ##### Docker Image Runtimes

 Custom docker images can be used as the action runtime - rather than a built-in platform runtime.
-This is useful for customising the runtime environment (adding extra packages) or supporting new programming languages.
+This is useful for customizing the runtime environment (adding extra packages) or supporting new programming languages.
 Use the `docker` parameter under the `actions` configuration section to identify the Docker image tag to use.
 Docker images used for runtimes must be available in a public Docker registry.

 ```
 packages: